Short Term Scientific Missions (STSM)

 Please note that, as a rule, the awarded grant will be paid only after the STSM has been completed and the report of the work carried out has been approved.
 Upon request, reimbursement of 50 % of the grant can be reimbursed upon arrival to the host institution for YRI scholars (under 40 years of age) and early career researchers (up to 6 years after granting of PhD).
 Applicants from ITCs that fall under these categories are encouraged to apply.
 Applicants requesting it should explicitly state in their application the need for early reimbursement and the how they meet the criteria.
 Each case will be evaluated individually, also taking into consideration the duration of the STSM and the overall amount of the grant.

 STSM awards may be combined with other funding sources, but these must be acknowledged in the application and will be taken into account when calculating the amount granted.

 How to apply?

-Potential applicants are invited to contact the STSM Coordinator or the relevant Working Group Leaders.
-Before making contact, they should study the working group agendas carefully, and consider which ones relate most closely to the research they propose to undertake.
+Potential applicants are invited to contact the Grant Awarding Coordinator and the relevant working group leaders.
+Before making contact, they should study the working group agendas carefully and consider which ones relate most closely to the research they propose to undertake.
 Potential applicants should then draft a brief account of their intentions before making contact and requesting feedback on it.
-This process will help to ensure that the outcomes and deliverables of the STSMs are devoted to benefitting the Action as a whole.
+This process will help to ensure that the outcomes and deliverables of the STSMs are devoted to benefitting the action as a whole.